 - Moisture-Wicking Clothes: For heavy training days, you'll want something more substantial than the clothes you lounge in.
 Steer clear of cotton and look for workout clothes that feature technical fabrics like polyester, spandex, elastane and nylon.
 "Nike's Dri-Fit material has great wicking capabilities," Aguiar says.
 But she warns that you'll want to wash your gear soon after your workout to avoid retention of sweaty smells.

 - Toiletries: A cleansing wipe may not be enough to make you feel fresh after an intense workout or run.
-So Aguiar recommends keeping a well-stocked dopp kit in your bag that includes minis of your daily skincare products (like this duo), along with extra tampons, cotton swabs, hair ties and bandages.
+So Aguiar recommends keeping a well-stocked dopp kit in your bag that includes minis of your daily skincare products (like this duo from Drunk Elephant, $23), along with extra tampons, cotton swabs, hair ties and bandages.
 Add shampoo and body wash minis, anti-chafe balm, a comb or brush, deodorant and any essential cosmetics, and you should be set!

 Gym Bag Essentials for Him